Sharp constant for Poincar\'e-type inequalities in the hyperbolic space: Acknowledgments

 \section{Acknowledgments}

 V.H.N would like to acknowledge the support of the CIMI postdoctoral research fellowship.
-The research of Q.A.N is funded by the VNU University of Science under project number TN.16.01.
+The research of Q.A.N is funded by the VNU University of Science under project number TN.16.01 and the Vietnam National Foundation for Science and Technology Development (NAFOSTED) under grant number 101.02-2016.02.